QED137/SQL/README.md

-# SQL Query for Large Database Analysis
+# SQL Query Project: Business Expansion Analysis

 This repository is part of my coursework at [WBS Coding School](https://www.wbscodingschool.com/).
-The project involves crafting and executing SQL queries to extract meaningful insights from a large database.
-Due to the substantial size of the database, I am sharing the database schema along with the SQL query used for analysis, rather than the full dataset.
+The project focuses on analyzing data to support a business decision regarding the expansion of a fictitious e-commerce company, **Eniac**, into the Brazilian market.

 ## Project Overview

-In this project, the primary focus is on querying a large-scale database to retrieve specific information and answer key business questions efficiently.
-The dataset in question is too large to be included directly in this repository, so I have provided the database schema and the SQL queries used for data extraction and analysis.
+This project explores the potential expansion of **Eniac**, a fictional e-commerce company, into the Brazilian market, using data provided by **Magist**, another fictitious Brazilian e-commerce company.
+The analysis aimed to determine whether **Magist**'s operations align with **Eniac**'s standards and to assess the viability of entering the Brazilian market.

+The analysis involved developing and running SQL queries to extract and analyze data relevant to the Brazilian market.
+These queries were designed to provide insights into various aspects of the market, such as customer behavior, sales trends, and competitive landscape.

-All queries were developed and tested using **MySQL Workbench**, a powerful tool for managing MySQL databases.
-MySQL Workbench provided an intuitive interface for designing the queries and visualizing the database schema.
+All queries were developed and tested using **MySQL Workbench**, a versatile tool that facilitated the design of the queries and visualization of the database schema.

+## Objectives

+The main objectives of this project were to:

+1. **Evaluate Customer Satisfaction**: Analyze customer reviews to gauge the reputation and service quality of **Magist**.
+2. **Assess High-End Order Handling**: Examine **Magist**’s capability in managing high-end orders, particularly those over €500.
+3. **Investigate Delivery Performance**: Review the timeliness of deliveries, focusing on delayed shipments and their impact on customer satisfaction.

+## Key Findings

+- **Customer Reviews**: Analysis of customer feedback revealed significant concerns regarding **Magist**'s ability to meet **Eniac**'s high standards, particularly in areas such as delivery delays and product handling.
+- **High-End Orders**: A substantial portion of orders over €500 were identified, with **Magist** struggling to maintain the premium standards expected for such transactions.
+- **Delayed Deliveries**: An alarming 76% of deliveries were delayed, highlighting a critical weakness in **Magist**'s logistics operations.

+## Alternatives in Brazil

+Given the challenges identified with **Magist**, the following alternative logistics providers in Brazil were considered:

+- **SEDEX**: Known for fast and reliable delivery across Brazil, making it a strong candidate for handling express shipments.
+- **Jadlog**: Offers reliable express shipping services, particularly well-regarded for safely handling electronics.
+- **Loggi**: A technology-driven logistics provider with capabilities for same-day deliveries, especially suited for high-end tech products.

+## Conclusion

+The analysis concluded that **Magist** does not meet the operational standards required by **Eniac** for a successful market entry into Brazil.
+The recommendation is to explore alternative logistics providers to better support **Eniac**'s potential expansion into the Brazilian market.

 ## Repository Contents

-- **Database Schema**: The schema file (`schema.sql`) outlines the structure of the database, including the tables, columns, and relationships.
+- **Database Schema**: The schema file (`schema.sql`) outlines the structure of the database provided by **Magist**, including the tables, columns, and relationships.
-- **SQL Query**: The SQL script (`query.sql`) contains the query designed to retrieve the necessary data from the database.
+- **SQL Query**: The SQL script (`query.sql`) contains the queries used to extract and analyze data relevant to the business expansion proposal.

 ## How to Use

 1. **Review the Database Schema**:
    - The schema provides a detailed overview of the database structure.
-It is crucial to understand the relationships and the data types involved before running any queries.
+Understanding the relationships and data types is crucial before running any queries.

 2. **Run the SQL Query**:
-   - Use the provided `query.sql` file to execute the query against the database.
-This query is optimized for the specific structure of the provided schema.
+   - Use the provided `query.sql` file to execute the queries against the database.
+These queries are tailored to answer specific business questions related to the expansion into the Brazilian market.

 3. **Analyze the Results**:
-   - Once the query is executed, you can analyze the retrieved data for insights.
-Depending on the size of your dataset, you may need to further refine the query or break down the analysis into smaller parts.
+   - Once the queries are executed, analyze the retrieved data to draw conclusions regarding the feasibility of the business expansion.
+The insights gathered will be critical in making an informed decision.

-## Prerequisites

-To work with this project, you should have the following:

-- **SQL Server**: A working SQL server where you can load the schema and run the query.
-- **MySQL Workbench**: The queries in this project were developed and tested using MySQL Workbench, so having this tool will help you replicate the results and modify the queries if needed.
-- **Basic SQL Knowledge**: Familiarity with SQL syntax and database management to modify and execute the provided scripts.

 ## Learning Outcomes

 This project aims to demonstrate the following:

-- **Advanced SQL Querying**: Proficiency in writing and optimizing complex SQL queries to extract relevant data from large datasets.
+- **Advanced SQL Querying**: Expertise in crafting and optimizing SQL queries to extract valuable insights from large datasets.
-- **Database Schema Understanding**: A strong grasp of database design, including relationships, data types, and normalization, as reflected in the provided schema.
-- **Efficient Data Handling**: The ability to work with and analyze large datasets effectively, focusing on performance and accuracy.
-- **Real-World Application**: Practical application of SQL skills to solve business problems and derive actionable insights from data.
+- **Business Analysis**: Application of SQL to address real-world business questions, helping to inform strategic decisions.
+- **Collaborative Problem-Solving**: Working in a group of four, we collaborated effectively to analyze data and present our findings to the CEO.
+- **Presentation Skills**: Summarizing complex data insights and presenting them in a clear and concise manner to support or challenge business proposals.

+Through this project, I developed a deeper understanding of how data-driven decisions are made in a business context, particularly in the realm of market expansion.

 ## Contributing